Raji-20155043/ipriot-diff-exercise/README.md

 Answer
 1. Fork this repo ⑤
-Fork this repo means taking a personal copy in your account without affecting the original repository **⑥**:
+Fork this repo means taking a personal copy in your account without affecting the original repository

+**⑥**:
 > Insert your explanation here
+Answer:
+-2.
+Clone your forked repo ⑥  - was in the original file +2.
+Clone your forked repo: - updated this line with this content

 **⑦**:
 > Insert your answer here